 A carrier is a company or organisation that provides a shipping service e.g. Royal Mail.

 A channel is a third-party online marketplace or web store such as eBay or Amazon.

 To manifest an order is to commit the service you’ve bought to your Online Business Account (OBA) for billing.
 A Royal Mail van driver will also use the manifest document to make sure they have collected all of the correct packages.

-An order contains the name and address details of the recipient of your letter or parcel.
+An order contains the name and address details of the recipient of your letter or parcel, and each order has a unique shipping label.
 Orders can be downloaded from various channels, can be imported into Click & Drop via spreadsheet, or can be created manually for one-off shipments.

 A shipping rule is an customisable setting that automatically assigns a postage service to your orders depending on criteria you set.

 A service is a postage product you can attach to an order e.g. Royal Mail Signed For® 1st Class.

 A store is a shop-front within a channel.
 It’s possible to have more than one store in any given channel.